 - (A) Ex Parte Orders.
-Except as otherwise provided in this rule: - (1) The court must rule on a request for an ex parte order within one business day of the filing date of the petition. - (2) An ex parte order must be granted if it clearly appears from the specific facts shown by a verified, written petition that - (a) by a preponderance of the evidence after considering the factors identified in MCL 691.1807(1), the respondent can reasonably be expected within the near future to intentionally or unintentionally seriously physically injure themselves or another individual by possessing a firearm, and has engaged in an act or acts or made significant threats that substantially support the expectation that the respondent will intentionally or unintentionally seriously physically injure themselves or another individual by possessing a firearm; and - (b) there is clear and convincing evidence that immediate and irreparable injury, loss, or damage will result from the delay required to effectuate notice or that the notice will itself precipitate adverse action before an order can be issued.
+Except as otherwise provided in this rule: - (1) The court must rule on a request for an ex parte order within one business day of the filing date of the complaint.
+The court must expedite and give priority to ruling on a request for an ex parte order. - (2) An ex parte order must be granted if it clearly appears from the specific facts shown by a verified, written complaint that - (a) by a preponderance of the evidence after considering the factors identified in MCL 691.1807(1), the respondent can reasonably be expected within the near future to intentionally or unintentionally seriously physically injure themselves or another individual by possessing a firearm, and has engaged in an act or acts or made significant threats that substantially support the expectation that the

-- (3) An ex parte order expires one year after the date of issuance. - (4) If an ex parte order is entered, the petition and order must be served as provided in MCR 3.719(B).
-However, failure to make service does not affect the order's validity or effectiveness. - (5) If the court refuses to grant an ex parte order, it must state the reasons in writing and advise the petitioner of the right to request a hearing as provided in subrule (D).
-If the petitioner does not request a hearing within 21 days of entry of the order, the order denying the petition is final.
-The court is not required to give such notice if the court determines after interviewing the petitioner that the petitioner's claims are sufficiently without merit that the action should be dismissed without a hearing. - (B) Immediate Emergency Ex Parte Orders. - (1) A petitioner who is a law enforcement officer may verbally request by telephone that the court immediately issue an emergency ex parte order under subrule (A) if the officer is responding to a complaint involving the respondent and the respondent can reasonably be expected within the near future to intentionally or unintentionally seriously physically injure the respondent or another individual by possessing a firearm. - (2) The court must immediately rule on a verbal request made under this subrule and, if the court issues an immediate emergency ex parte order, - (a) the officer must notify the respondent of the court's order and advise where they can obtain a copy of the order; - (b) within one business day, the officer must file a sworn written petition detailing the facts and circumstances presented verbally to the court; and - (c) if the officer does not file the petition within one business day, the court must - (i) terminate the immediate emergency ex parte order, - (ii) order that the respondent, subject to the restrictions in MCL 691.1815, may reclaim any seized firearm(s), and - (iii) dismiss the case.
+- respondent will intentionally or unintentionally seriously physically injure themselves or another individual by possessing a firearm; and - (b) pursuant to MCL 691.1807(2), there is clear and convincing evidence that immediate and irreparable injury, loss, or damage will result from the delay required to effectuate notice or that the notice will itself precipitate adverse action before an order can be issued. - (3) An ex parte order expires one year after the date of issuance. - (4) If an ex parte order is entered, the complaint and order must be served as provided in MCR 3.719(B).
+However, failure to effectuate service does not affect the order's validity or effectiveness. - (5) If the court refuses to grant an ex parte order, it must immediately state the reasons in writing and advise the petitioner of the right to request a hearing as provided in subrule (D).
+If the petitioner does not request a hearing within 21 days of entry of the order, the order denying the complaint is final. - (B) Immediate Emergency Ex Parte Orders. - (1) A petitioner who is a law enforcement officer may verbally request by telephone that a judge or magistrate on duty within that jurisdiction immediately issue an emergency ex parte order under subrule (A) if the officer is responding to a complaint involving the respondent and the respondent can reasonably be expected within the near future to intentionally or unintentionally seriously physically injure the respondent or another individual by possessing a firearm. - (2) The judge or magistrate must immediately rule on a verbal request made under this subrule, and if the judge or magistrate issues an immediate emergency ex parte order, - (a) the officer must notify the respondent of the order and advise where they can obtain a copy of the order; - (b) within one business day, the officer must file a sworn written complaint detailing the facts and circumstances presented verbally to the judge or magistrate; and - (c) if the officer does not file the complaint within one business day, the court must, unless good cause is shown,